 Why are we here?

 We use the clinic to educate Dental Assistants, Dental Hygienists and Restorative Dental Hygienists.
-While delivering services to the public, students are supervised by Registered Dental Hygienists and Licensed Dentists.
+While delivering services to the public, students are supervised by Registered Dental Hygienists and Dentists.

 We are NOT A DROP IN emergency clinic.
 If you need an extraction, removal of wisdom teeth, a root canal, or you are in pain please call: Dental Emergency Service # 613-523-4185.

 If you need a restoration and you are not already a patient of the Algonquin College Dental Clinic, you can call The Ottawa Dental Society and find a Dentist in your area 613-523-3876.

 We are a learning institute and the students require grades from each patient.
 Each appointment here is 2.5 hours and you will be required to commit to two or more appointments until treatment has been completed.